JOURNAL OF GENTRY GENEALOGY

 (This writer cannot vouch for the dates of birth presented here which are said to come from bible records.
 Most of them do, however, correlate well with census records where those records are available.
 Joseph's family has been studied extensively by Virginia Jernigan Murphy, a great-granddaughter of Jarret Gentry.
 She has corresponded extensively with other genealogists on Gentry forums, mailing lists, and by e-mail.
 She has also contributed articles to the "Gentry Family Gazette & Genealogy Exchange"<8>.
 Her extensive data has been used to supplement material found by the writer.)

-It is uncertain whether Joseph remained in Tennessee during the entire time between 1812 and 1830 (when he was known to be living back in Franklin County).
-A statement by one son, William, of his parents moving to Alabama in about 1816, and census birthplace listings of Alabama for another son, Hugh, who was born in 1821, if true indicate that Joseph may have moved to that state for a period of time (see further discussion in section on Joseph's children below).
-Also if true it helps explains why at least three of his children were living next door to each other in Alabama in 1830 and had all probably been married there.
-If he did go to Alabama, he must have been back in Tennessee by the time his first wife died for she is buried in Coffee County, and his second marriage is believed to have taken place there.
-Joseph's second wife, Mary Mash, was married to John Roach in Blount County, Tennessee, 31 Aug 1814.
-They moved to Franklin County before 1820, and were listed in the census with two sons and two daughters.
+A statement by one son, William, speaks of his parents moving to Alabama in about 1816, and census records for another son, Hugh, who was born in 1821, list Alabama as his birthplace.
+This move explains why at least three of his children were living next door to each other in Alabama in 1830 and had all probably been married there.
+Joseph was back in Tennessee by the time his first wife died for she was buried in Franklin (later Coffee) County, and his second marriage, in 1826, is believed to have taken place there.
+Joseph's second wife, Mary Mash, was married first to John Roach in Blount County, Tennessee, 31 Aug 1814.
+John and Mary Roach moved to Franklin County before 1820, and were listed in the census with two sons and two daughters before Mary married Joseph.
 All of Joseph's children from 1828 onwards are recorded as having been born in Tennessee, and Joseph himself is listed in the 1830 Franklin County and 1840 Coffee County census.
 (In both of these census listings, members of the combined families of Joseph's first marriage and that of his second wife, Mary's first marriage appear to have been living together.)

 In Franklin County, Joseph's brother, Hugh Gentry owned land on Bradley's Creek in the south part of the county before he sold it and moved to Alabama.
-Joseph may have initially lived nearby and moved at the same time as Hugh to Alabama.
-Whether or not he moved with Hugh, in later years, he lived in the north part of the county The only land for which we can find a deed involving Joseph is a 100 acre tract on Bean's Creek (in northern Franklin County) which he sold in 1837 (the deed refers to him being of Coffee County at that time)<7>.
-The northern part of Franklin is what became Coffee County in 1836.
+Joseph may have initially lived nearby and mah have moved to Alabama at the same time as Hugh.
+Joseph did not remain in Alabama, returning to Tennesee where in later years he lived in the north part of Franklin County which became Coffee County in 1836.
+The only land for which we can find a deed involving Joseph is a 100 acre tract on Bean's Creek which he sold in 1837<7>.
 Two references in Franklin County before Coffee County was formed, involve his appointment as guardian for the daughters of John Roach, deceased husband of his second wife<11>.
-In the latter county, Joseph is mentioned in a number of contexts other than buying or selling land such as court appearances between 1836 and 1840 in a variety of roles, including that of sheriff and deputy sheriff of Coffee County.
+In Coffee County records, Joseph is mentioned in a number of contexts other than buying or selling land such as court appearances between 1836 and 1840 in a variety of roles, including that of sheriff and deputy sheriff.
 (A number of these are detailed in Virginia Murphy's articles<8>).

 Who was Joseph's Father?